-A teenage driver is equivalent to another car that will need coverage, right?
-Being one of the four insurance coverage everyone should make sure he has, best to understand the basics of Auto Insurance.
+A teenage driver is equivalent to another car needing coverage, right?
+Being one of the four insurance coverage, everyone should ensure he has the best understanding of the basics of Auto Insurance.

 Don’t be another statistic.

 The National Highway Traffic Safety Administration reported that in the US alone, there were an estimated 6.7 million car accidents in 2018.
 In 2019, an estimated 38,800 people were killed in car crashes.
-Auto accidents are the number one killer for Americans aged 5-24 according to the CDC data.
+According to the CDC data, auto accidents are the number one killer for Americans aged 5-24.
 More than 2.7 million drivers and passengers were injured in 2018.
-Around $242 billion were lost due to auto accidents which resulted in deaths and injuries in 2010.
+Around $242 billion were lost due to auto accidents that resulted in deaths and injuries in 2010.

 Some states do not require drivers to have auto insurance, but most have rules on financial responsibilities in case of accidents.
-For those that require it, as the State of Colorado, fines can be stiff until you get coverage.
-The first offense is a minimum $500 fine, and license suspension until proof of coverage is presented to the Division of Motor Vehicles.
+For those that require it, such as the State of Colorado, fines can be stiff until you get coverage.
+The first offense is a minimum $500 fine and license suspension until proof of coverage is presented to the Division of Motor Vehicles.

 The second offense is a minimum $1,000 fine and license suspension for four months.

 Third and subsequent offenses are a minimum $1,000 fine and license suspension for eight months.

-To date, only New Hampshire and Virginia remained as the only states that do not require insurance coverage for car owners in the whole US.
-Vehicle owners may opt to just post cash bonds in New Hampshire.
+To date, only New Hampshire and Virginia remained as the only states that do not require insurance coverage for car owners in the US.
+Vehicle owners may opt to post cash bonds in New Hampshire.
 An uninsured motor vehicle fee may be settled in Virginia.
-In the long run, however, it is much beneficial for car owners to get auto insurance – especially if you have an accident.
-The financial burden may be eased out.
-The auto insurance will cover the expenses, protect you from litigation.
-It will also protect your vehicle from theft, vandalism, or natural disasters.
+In the long run, however, it is much more beneficial for car owners to get auto insurance – especially if they have an accident.
+The financial burden may be eased.
+The auto insurance will cover the expenses and protect you from litigation.
+It protects your vehicle from theft, vandalism, or natural disasters.